flipperdevices/flipperzero-firmware/README.md

 * 2024-01-15
   * Global schema has been updated
   * Gallery has beed upadated
+  * Rebuild of the app with the last toolchain

 * 2023-08-06
   * Code optimization (shift operation on CPS array has been removed)